domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Train your mind to operate on three concurrent paths at all times: 1.) the here and now, 2.) the immediate next step, and 3.) making sure #1 and #2 are all there ever is.

 F--k you.
 Pay me.

+Wait two weeks to report any medical, dental, etc. issue to a professional (doctor, dentist, etc.).